 The WiFi topology is going to be determined by your coverage requirements.
-Usually, multiple surveillance video cameras are required in large areas; when planning the deployment, one can follow the traditional point to point or point to multi-point solution, you can also deploy a hybrid or mesh solution depending on your unique needs.
+Usually, multiple surveillance video cameras are required in large areas; when planning the deployment, one can follow the traditional point-to-point or point to a multipoint solution, you can also deploy a hybrid or mesh solution depending on your unique needs.

 What’s your image resolution?

 Higher-resolution consumes more bandwidth; take that into account when deploying the clients in a point-to-point solution, especially in a point to multi-point solution as the main hub should support the throughput from different locations send it back to the main network.

 Although the 5GHz band is less congested than the 2.4GHz it doesn’t mean that it’s clear of interference.
 A Spectrum analysis will show what channels are the less congested channel for the communication between points.
 It is also recommended to perform spectrum analysis on a regular basis to determine if new sources of interference have come up

 Consider whether there’s a clear or obstructed line of sight during the project implementation and months and years after it.
 You can still deploy a point to point solution when the line of sight is not clear; pay closer attention to the objects creating the obstacle and not necessarily the obstacle itself as the WiFi signal can traverse different materials; what’s going to impact the solution is the material the obstacle is made of.

 WiFi signal is susceptible to environmental conditions.
 Changes in the weather conditions such as snow, wind, rain, etc will affect communication.
 Plan your solution for a worst-case scenario, even if it never occurs.

 Plan for the backend connections to support your deployment: